jborza/jborza.github.io/content/post/2020-07-31-detecting-directional-taps/index.md

 published: true
 ---

-# Detecting directional taps on M5Stick-C

-As M5Stick only has three buttons, I'd like to prototype a control scheme based on accelerometer either by tilting or tapping the device from the sides.
+As M5Stick only has three buttons, I wanted to prototype a control scheme based on accelerometer either by tilting or tapping the device from the sides.

 Maybe we can reliably detect "directional" taps on a device in order to move a cursor by tapping the device from its sides.